CAR-T Cells: Challenges, Lessons Learned, and Guidance for the Clinical Development

 However, in recent years, both the FDA and the EMA have released multiple guidance documents that constitute a sound basis for the development of gene and cell therapy products and to drive discussions with regulators throughout product development.
 (For a detailed list of these guidelines, please visit the corresponding pages in the FDA and the EMA websites).

 Specific guidance for the development of CAR-T cells is provided in the Annex I of the 'Guideline on quality, non-clinical and clinical aspects of medicinal products containing genetically modified cells 3 and in the FDA draft Guidance for the Industry Considerations for the Development of Chimeric Antigen Receptor (CAR) T Cell Products 5.
-Additional relevant recommendations are outlined in the guidelines for the clinical development of oncological products, as published by the FDA and the EMA.
+Additional relevant recommendations are outlined in the guidelines for the clinical development of oncological products, as published by the FDA and the Evaluation of anticancer medicinal products in man - Scientific guideline.

 To Conclude